-- In Novell Remote Manager, click Manage NCP Services > Manage Connections to open the Connection Manager page. - 3 Review the Not Logged In connections to determine which ones you want to clear. - 4 (Optional) Click the Name link for a specific connection to view more details about it. - 5 Do one of the following: - Clear All Not Logged in Connections: Under Connection Information, click the Clear All "Not Logged In" Connections link. - Clear One or Multiple Not Logged In Connections: Under Connection Listing, select the check box next to the specific Not Logged In connections you want to clear, then click Clear ALL Marked Connections.
+- 1 In OES Remote Manager, click Manage NCP Services > Manage Connections to open the Connection Manager page. - 2 In the Connection Listing, click the Sort icon ▼ for the Name column so that all Not Logged In connections are grouped together. - 3 Review the Not Logged In connections to determine which ones you want to clear. - 4 (Optional) Click the Name link for a specific connection to view more details about it. - 5 Do one of the following: - Clear All Not Logged in Connections: Under Connection Information, click the Clear All "Not Logged In" Connections link. - Clear One or Multiple Not Logged In Connections: Under Connection Listing, select the check box next to the specific Not Logged In connections you want to clear, then click Clear ALL Marked Connections.